 “But, I’ve only told you one of the problems,” she said.
 “They are also taking kickbacks and commissions from pathology labs where patients are often referred for tests.
 Everyone is corrupt.
 If I report it to the Commanding Officer, who knows what I may have to go through?
 Further, all my doctor friends who are working in other organizations tell me that I’m being pedantic.
 They tell me I’m oversensitive.
 It’s common practice at their workplace, too, they say.”

 “Taking commissions may just be malpractice, but giving fake medicines is a downright crime.
 It’s an unethical, immoral and illegal crime; it’s a crime against humanity.
 Silence is not always golden, Anu.
 Silence encourages the criminal.
 If you keep quiet, you become an accomplice to this misdeed.”

 “But, even if I report it, Swami, they may do something really bad to me.
 Who knows, I may even be fired, whereas everything will go back to the way it was at their end.
 Oh, I’m so confused.
-I am in a moral dilemma.
 I wish my family understood my quandary.
 I would feel a whole lot better.”